Symptoms include blurred vision, increased sensitivity to bright light, and a sensation of a foreign object in the eye.

 Drugs that suppress the immune system

-To treat peripheral ulcerative keratitis, doctors give drugs that suppress the immune system, such as methotrexate, cyclophosphamide, or rituximab taken by mouth or by vein (intravenously).
+To treat peripheral ulcerative keratitis, doctors give drugs that suppress the immune system, such as methotrexate, cyclophosphamide, rituximab, or etanercept, taken by mouth or by vein (intravenously).

 Doctors may also fill the ulcer with a special material (called tissue adhesive) and then cover the area with special contact lenses to control inflammation.
 Alternatively, doctors may surgically repair the cornea with a partial thickness corneal transplant Corneal Transplantation Corneal transplantation (keratoplasty) is a common and highly successful type of transplantation.
 A scarred, severely painful, perforated, misshapen, or cloudy cornea (the clear layer in front... read more .